CumulusNetworks/docs/content/guides/nvidia-air/Custom-Topology.md

 ### ZTP Script

 You can include a custom ZTP script as part of the network design.
-When you create the simulation, the ZTP script gets copied, exactly as pasted into the text field, onto the oob-mgmt-server.
+When you create the simulation, the ZTP script is copied, exactly as pasted into the text field, onto the oob-mgmt-server.
 Any network node making a ZTP request on the OOB management network has access to this ZTP script through a DHCP server and web server running on the oob-mgmt-server.

 To upload a ZTP script, click the ZTP script button in the top right of the canvas:

 {{<img src="/images/guides/nvidia-air/ZTP.png" width="400px">}}

-This opens up a popup window where you paste the contents of the ZTP script.
+A popup window opens where you can paste the contents of the ZTP script.
 The popup window is already populated with a default script.
 The default script is a guide to implement common ZTP features on Cumulus Linux, including:

 - Disabling password expiry
 - Making the `cumulus` user passwordless for `sudo`